 The Jubilee Field is located approximately 60 kilometers offshore Ghana in water depths of approximately 1,000 to 1,800 meters, which led to the decision to implement an FPSO based development.
 The FPSO is designed to provide water and natural gas injection to support reservoir pressure, to process and store oil and to export gas through a pipeline to the mainland.
 The Jubilee Field is being developed in a phased approach.
 The initial phase provided subsea infrastructure capacity for additional production and injection wells to be drilled in future phases of development.
+During 2022, we drilled two Jubilee Southeast wells, with a third drilled in January 2023.
+The two producer wells are expected to commence production in the middle of the year, after installation and tie-in to the subsea infrastructure.

-The Government of Ghana completed the construction and connection of a gas pipeline in 2017 from the Jubilee Field to transport natural gas to the mainland for processing and sale.
-In 2021, the partnership exported approximately 85 million standard cubic feet per day (gross) on average from the Jubilee field to the mainland.
-In the absence of continuous export of large quantities of natural gas from the Jubilee Field, it is anticipated that we will need to re-inject or flare such natural gas.
-Our inability to continuously export associated natural gas from the Jubilee Field could impact our oil production.
+The Government of Ghana completed the construction and connection of a gas pipeline from the Jubilee Field to transport natural gas to the mainland for processing and sale.
+In 2022, the partnership exported approximately 98 million standard cubic feet per day (gross) on average from the Jubilee field to the mainland.
+In December 2022, an interim gas sales agreement for 19 bcf (gross) was executed with the Government of Ghana, which allowed for gas to be sold at \$0.50 per mmbtu.
+The 19 bcf is expected to be exported by the middle of 2023.
+The partnership is currently in discussions with the Government of Ghana regarding a future gas sales agreement covering both the Jubilee and TEN fields.
+Our inability to continuously export associated natural gas from the Jubilee Field could eventually impact our oil production and could cause us to re-inject or flare any natural gas we cannot export.